mcrumm/phoenix_profiler/README.md

 To start using the profiler, you will need the following steps:

 1. Add the `phoenix_profiler` dependency
-2. Define a profiler module
+2. Define a profiler on your supervision tree
 3. Enable the profiler on your Endpoint
 4. Configure LiveView
 5. Add the `PhoenixProfiler` plug